Parent Teacher Drop In

 - Expressive arts and design

 The EYFS is underpinned by four overarching principles which acknowledge that each child is a unique and constant learner and needs to grow and develop through forming positive relationships in an enabling environment.
 In addition, children develop and learn at different rates and thus the framework supports the learning of all children including those with special needs and disabilities.
+You can find out more information on the EYFS curriculum here.

 Key Stage 1 and Key Stage 2

 As the children move further up the school, the subject areas of the National Curriculum become more distinct.
 Religious education and worship in assemblies are an integral part of the children’s experience.
-There are five core subjects:

 We have a systematic and dynamic whole school approach to developing reading and writing skills.
-The cornerstone of our literacy strategy is phonics taught through the programme developed by Read Write Inc. This intensive, progressive programme is recognised as having a huge impact on standards and achievement.
+The cornerstone of our literacy strategy is phonics, taught through the programme developed by Read Write Inc. This intensive, progressive programme is recognised as having a huge impact on standards and achievement.

 The introduction of RML (Ruth Miskin Learning) has had a demonstrable effect on standards of reading and writing throughout the school and is strongly backed by staff, governors and parents.
 In addition to core literacy work with a daily focus on writing, handwriting and spelling, we encourage high standards of written work across all subject areas.